-As Royal Hemp LLC has been granted a host agreement by the town of Lanesborough, we plan to follow the use regulations for permitted use at our 660 Cheshire Road location, performance standards for security and fire, and special provisions for parking, loading, signs, etc. All required building permits and a certificate of occupancy will be acquired through the requisite departments.
+As Royal Hemp LLC has been granted a host agreement by the town of Lanesborough, we plan to follow the use regulations for permitted use at our 660 Cheshire Road location, performance standards for security and fire, and special provisions for parking, loading, signs, etc. All required building permits will be acquired through the requisite departments.